SeverinBuchser/GitAnalyzer/README.md

   analyze-conflicts
 ```

-There is an option to use a JSON config file for the main application.
-The schema is located at [config.schema.json](https://github.com/SeverinBuchser/GitAnalyzer/blob/master/src/main/resources/config.schema.json) and there are some example configurations [here](https://github.com/SeverinBuchser/GitAnalyzer/tree/master/configs).
-The config file can be specified by using the option `-c=<configPath>` without any subcommands.
+There is an option to use a JSON configCommand file for the main application.
+The schema is located at [configCommand.schema.json](https://github.com/SeverinBuchser/GitAnalyzer/blob/master/src/main/resources/configCommand.schema.json) and there are some example configurations [here](https://github.com/SeverinBuchser/GitAnalyzer/tree/master/configs).
+The configCommand file can be specified by using the option `-c=<configPath>` without any subcommands.

 #### Cloning Projects